-Hear his conversation with Gennev CEO Jill Angelo, as they discuss our cultural assumptions about aging, how men and women seem to enter the second half of life a little differently (at least at the moment), and what life after 50 really can look like.
+Hear his conversation with the online menopause clinic, Gennev CEO Jill Angelo, as they discuss our cultural assumptions about aging, how men and women seem to enter the second half of life a little differently (at least at the moment), and what life after 50 really can look like.

 Are you past or approaching 50 and feeling the cultural assumptions David and Jill talk about?
 Or do you think times are changing, and we face aging differently now?
 Join us in the Gennev Community forums to talk further!

 Join 200,000 women to learn more about your symptoms and where you are in the menopause journey.TAKE THE ASSESSMENT